 Partnerships and Other Funding Sources: NCAR leverages NSF support with funding provided by other federal agencies and non-federal sources.
-In FY 2017, NCAR received approximately \$38.30 million in support from other federal agencies, including the National Oceanic and Atmospheric Administration, the Department of Energy, and the Federal Aviation Administration, and \$20.0 million from non-federal sources.
+In FY 2018, NCAR received approximately \$38.34 million in support from other federal agencies, including the National Oceanic and Atmospheric Administration (NOAA), the Department of Energy (DOE), and the Federal Aviation Administration (FAA), and \$18.63 million from non-federal sources.
 This funding supports research collaboration that enhance NCAR's NSF-supported research goals or facilities missions.

-Major Investments in FY 2019: In FY 2019, investments at NCAR will focus on fundamental research aimed at improving our ability to predict atmospheric, chemical, and space weather hazards, and increasing our understanding of the variability in the Earth's climate system at regional and global scales.
+Major Investments in FY 2020: In FY 2020, investments at NCAR will focus on fundamental research aimed at improving our ability to predict atmospheric, chemical, and space weather hazards, and increasing our understanding of the variability in the Earth's climate system at regional and global scales.
 In all of these areas, NCAR scientists will work with their university colleagues to further understand the fundamental processes that control the Earth's climate and weather systems.
 This will include research thrusts in areas such as the role of the chemical composition of the atmosphere, better understanding of the structure and nature of hurricanes and other severe weather events, and the impacts of processes on the surface of the Sun on space weather and weather on Earth.
-A continuous process of community prioritization will inform activities undertaken in FY 2019.
+A continuous process of community prioritization will inform activities undertaken in FY 2020.

 Aircraft Support: NCAR operates two NSF aircraft: a C-130Q Hercules and a Gulfstream-V (the 'G-V'), both of which are highly modified and equipped with specialized instrumentation, to enable the support of research activities designed to provide new insights into atmospheric chemical processes, the dynamics and coupling of the atmosphere's layers, and interactions between the atmosphere and Earth's surface.
-The two aircraft will support community-originated projects deemed by peer review to be of exceptional scientific merit, consistent with the research prioritization mentioned above.
+The two aircraft will support community-originated projects deemed by NSF, via separately-managed external peer review, to be of exceptional scientific merit, consistent with the research prioritization mentioned above.

-Computational Infrastructure: NCAR operates a petascale supercomputing facility in Cheyenne, Wyoming (the NCAR-Wyoming Supercomputing Center), that supports high-end community modeling programs in atmospheric, solar, and other Earth Systems processes.
+Computational Infrastructure: NCAR operates a petascale supercomputing facility in Cheyenne, Wyoming (the NCAR-Wyoming Supercomputing Center), that supports high-end community modeling programs in atmospheric, solar, and other Earth Systems processes and has over 1,700 unique users.
 These include the Community Earth System Model (CESM), the Weather Research and Forecasting Models (WRF), and the Model for Prediction Across Scales (MPAS), which use mathematical formulas to simulate and better understand the chemical and physical processes that drive Earth's climate and weather system.
-NCAR leads the development of these community models and supports many thousands of users in the U.S. and worldwide.
+NCAR leads the development of these community models and supports many thousands of researchers in the U.S. and worldwide - for example in 2018, the cumulative number of registered WRF users exceeded 45,000, and was growing by an average of 4,400 per year.
 NCAR also maintains extensive data archives, providing access to a vast collection of observational, experimental, and modeling data, together with sophisticated analysis and visualization facilities, and training and support for users of all levels.